hardaker/gold-miner/docs/tande.md

 ## Optional attributes

-The YAML configuration tokens can include directives that affect the processing of the `gold-mine-tande` "run".
+The YAML configuration tokens can include directives that affect the processing of the `gold-miner-tande` "run".
 Be sure to read the "Inheritance and Overrides" section below as well for applying these at different levels of the configuration hierarchy.